bkesterbyld/maroon-potato/src/pages/usecases.md

         media_width: fifty
       - title: Digital Operations Environment
         subtitle: >-
-          Get your ERP, marketing and other data in one place to power new features and solutions
+          Get your ERP, marketing and other data in one place to power your next project
         content: >-
           Standing up one-off databases for new projects and applications proliferates silos and increases maintenance and downstream analytic